darasus/ai-blog/content/comfort-food-recipes-to-warm-your-soul.md

   vegetable broth instead of beef broth and skip the meat, and you're good to go!
 Baked mac and cheese is a childhood classic, but it also makes for a great grown-up comfort food.
+intro: >-
+  It’s the perfect time of year to cozy up with a blanket and dive into a bowl of steaming hot soup, casserole, or other home-style comfort food.
+Who can resist the wholesome aroma of a slow-cooked dish?
+Not us!

+  These dishes are filled with rich and savory ingredients that warm you from the inside out.
+They’re also easy to make in large batches, which means you can enjoy them for dinner for several nights in a row without getting bored.
+And because these comforting meals are easy to double or triple, they’re also excellent ideas for homesick college students or anyone who misses mom’s home cooking.
+So, don your stretchy pants and get ready to dive into these 15 yummy comfort food recipes this season has to offer…
 ---

 ## Taco Soup